Lower back pain is one of the most common health problems nowadays. Nearly 80% of adults face it at some point in their lives.

 Low back pain is a common issue with no specific signs or symptoms that distinguish it from other forms of chronic pain.

-It can present as mild, constant soreness or severe, sudden stabs of pain.
-It can impact walking, posture, and other physical activities.
-Pain can occur at any age and may be acute, resulting from exercise, contact sports, sprains, or other strenuous activities, or chronic, lasting more than three months.
-See a doctor if your pain doesn’t go away in 3 days.
+It may feel like a mild, steady ache or sharp, sudden pain.
+It can affect walking, standing, and other daily movements.
+Pain can occur at any age and may be acute, resulting from exercise, sports, strains, or hard physical work, or long-term, lasting more than three months.
+If your pain doesn’t go away within three days, you should consult the doctor.

 Symptoms Demanding Immediate Attention

-• If your back hurts when you pee or cough.
+- If your back hurts when you cough.

-These could be indications of a serious condition, you should seek medical attention early enough.
+These could be indications of a serious condition; you should seek medical attention early.

 Now, what about causes?
-We’ll let’s discuss them below.
+Let’s discuss them below.

 Lower Back Pain Causes